 The stories of the Skunk Ape go back much further than the 20th century.
 The Muscogee and Seminole tribes that lived in the Everglade forest before European settlers arrived claim they’ve been seeing Skunk Apes in the woods for hundreds of years.

 They called it “esti capcaki”, or the “tall man.”
 He is the protector of the woods, they say, and he keeps away those who would damage the forests.
 Even when you don’t see the Florida Skunk Ape, they believe, he watches you, forever vigilantly gazing over those who enter his domain and using his mystic powers to vanish into thin air.

 Skunk Apes Caught On Camera

-The photograph taken by that family that supposedly saw a Skunk Ape on their back deck in 2000 is by far the best-known image of the creature.
+The photograph taken by that family that supposedly saw a Swamp Sasquatch on their back deck in 2000 is by far the best-known image of the creature.
 But it’s far from the only one.

 There are countless photos and videos allegedly depicting Skunk Apes on the internet, including one taken by Dave Shealy himself.
 Shealy, in fact, has a whole facility full of Skunk Ape evidence, including a cast of a four-toe footprint from the creature, which he claims was left right next to his hunting camp.

 His video, though, is his ultimate proof.
 He filmed it in the year 2000 and claims that it shows the Skunk Ape wandering through the swamp, moving at speeds that would be impossible for any human being to achieve.

 As far as Shealy’s concerned, his video proves the existence of the Skunk Ape beyond a shadow of a doubt.
 But it hasn’t fully convinced everybody.
 The Smithsonian, after seeing the video, said: “It’s extremely hard to watch this video and see anything but a guy in a gorilla suit.”
 Still, for Shealy and the faithful, there’s no question that the Skunk Ape is real.